 So, what does opting out mean for you?
 In a nutshell:

 Bear in mind this could result in you getting marketing communications from organisations that are less relevant to you.
-It could also could mean some organisations will have less accurate information about you, even if you're their customer.
+It could also mean some organisations will have less accurate information about you, even if you're their customer.

 Opting out of us processing and using your data within our marketing services for direct marketing will not stop other organisations from doing so.
 You'll still see ads online and you'll probably still receive direct mail however, they may not be for the things you're interested in.